aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-manipulation/create-onenote-document-simple-rich-text/_index.md

 ## Introduction

-In today’s fast‑moving development landscape, being able to **set paragraph style** programmatically is essential for producing polished OneNote files.
-This tutorial shows you, step by step, how to generate a OneNote document with simple rich text, apply custom paragraph formatting, and finally **export OneNote to PDF** using Aspose.Note for Java.
-Whether you’re building a reporting engine, an automated note‑taking solution, or a document‑conversion service, the techniques covered here will help you **generate OneNote files** that look exactly the way you want.
+In today’s fast‑moving development landscape, being able to **export OneNote to PDF** programmatically is essential for producing polished, share‑ready documents.
+This tutorial walks you through creating a OneNote file, applying a custom paragraph style, and finally **exporting OneNote to PDF** using Aspose.Note for Java.
+Whether you’re building a reporting engine, an automated note‑taking solution, or a document‑conversion service, the techniques covered here will help you **save OneNote as PDF** with exact formatting control.

 ## Quick Answers
 - **What does “set paragraph style” mean?** It applies font, size, color, and other formatting to a paragraph of text.